 How to spot the beach

-When approaching the beach from the road that leads to Bol village, you can easily spot this yellow and golden triangle surrounded by tall dark green pine trees from one side and turquoise colour of the waters from other two sides.
+When approaching the beach from the road that leads to Bol village, you can easily spot this yellow and golden triangle surrounded by tall dark green pine trees on one side and the turquoise colour of the waters on the other two sides.